KonstantinCa/USB-C-PD-PCB-CYPD3177/README.md

 # USB-C Power Delivery PCB

+**Note:** This project was developed as part of a university project.
+Technical references and documentation from the relevant companies/manufacturers, especially Infineon/Cypress documentation for the CYPD3177 USB-PD controller, were used as supporting sources for the design and analysis.
+The project is for educational and documentation purposes only.

 This project focuses on the design and analysis of a USB-C Power Delivery sink system.
 The goal was to develop a custom PCB capable of requesting defined USB-PD voltage profiles from a USB-C Power Delivery charger.